dfinity/internet-identity/docs/ii-spec.md

 -   we have a copy of the stable memory (`/var/lib/dfinity-node/ic_state/tip/canister_states/00000000000000070101/stable_memory.bin`)

-We can then install a temporary upload canister that does nothing but set the stable memory to that binary (something like `backend-tests/stable-memory-setter.wat`, but extended to allow the upload in chunks, if it is larger than 2Mb), and upgrade from that.

-The backend tests have a test that exercises this.
-See `backend-tests/test-stable-memory-rdmx6-jaaaa-aaaaa-aaadq-cai.md` for notes about that test.
+We can then install a temporary upload canister that does nothing but set the stable memory to that binary.
+The canister tests have a test that exercises this.
+See `src/canister_tests/stable_memory/genesis-memory-layout.md` for notes about that test.